Velocet/iown-homecontrol/README.md

   - [ ] Expose as HomeKit device (HomeSpan?) incl.
 QR code to ease installation

 > [!IMPORTANT]
-> We need your help implementing the procotol.
-Please get in contact!
+> We need your help implementing the procotol!
+Please contact us!
->
-> The repo is getting a overhaul.
-Stay tuned.

 ## Implementation